openhab/openhab-docs/_addons_bindings/zwave/doc/hogar/htp4s1fb_2_2.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 1

+Switch the power on and off

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 2

+Switch the power on and off

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 3

+Switch the power on and off

 The ```switch_binary3``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 4

+Switch the power on and off

 The ```switch_binary4``` channel supports the ```Switch``` item and is in the ```Switch``` category.